myfirstepicgitaccount/test/README.md

-# Smartschool 2.0 prettier
+# SS 2.0 prettier
-My custom Smartschool version that changes the DOM on page load.
+My custom SS version that changes the DOM on page load.

 ## Included:
 - A more responsive start screen.